- Passing Personal and Non-Personal Data

 MPNativeAdRequestTargeting *targeting = [[MPNativeAdRequestTargeting alloc] init]; targeting.keywords = @"CONTEXTUAL_KEYWORDS"; targeting.userDataKeywords = @"USER_DATA_KEYWORDS"; ["YOUR_AD_PLACER" loadAdsForAdUnitID:self.adInfo.ID targeting:targeting]

 MoPub.h.
 The MoPub SDK will never prompt the user for permission if location permissions are not currently granted.
+This API is deprecated starting with MoPub SDK v.5.14.

-You can also choose to pass the location yourself by passing any
+In MoPub SDKs v.5.12 and lower, you can also choose to pass the location yourself by passing any

 MPAdView, which will forward what you supply to the location property down to the underlying ad network.
+This option is removed starting with MoPub SDK v.5.13.0.

 Using the same key-value pairs described in the Passing Keywords section, target campaigns using the keyword targeting function in the Advanced Targeting dropdown.